 The Escape Effect offers escape rooms of all different sizes.
 In contrast, the first subroom in all of our games is larger with respect to the maximum number of players recommended.
 As such, we can cater excellently with games like At Odds With The Gods that comfortably work well with up to ten players.

 Escape rooms can be described as “linear” or “non-linear”.
 A linear game means that players must solve puzzle A before solving puzzle B. A non-linear game means that puzzles A and B can be solved simultaneously.

 As far as we can tell, most of Lockbusters’ games are linear.
 At The Escape Effect, we have a mix and typically recommend non-linear games to larger groups because it means that everyone has something to do at the same time.

-Lockbusters Escape Game charges $32 for their 45-minute experience and $38 for their 60-minute experiences.
+Lockbusters Escape Game charges $39.99 for their 60-minute experiences.

 The Escape Effect charges between $44.95 and $69.95 based on the day of the week and duration of the experience, which ranges between 75 minutes and 2 hours.
 If you bring the kids, you’ll enjoy special child rates too.

-If you do the math, you’ll understand that you actually pay less per minute at The Escape Effect.
+If you do the math, you’ll understand that you can pay less per hour at The Escape Effect.

 At Lockbusters Escape Game, they offer difficulty ratings for each of their games.
-So, if you are a first-timer, you might choose to play the lower-rated Pirate Adventure (6) instead of the higher-rated Bank Heist (9) escape room.
+So, if you are a first-timer, you might choose to play the lower-rated Collector (6) instead of the higher-rated Bank Heist or Pirate Adventure (9) escape rooms.